spatialos/gdk-for-unity/docs/content/component-data.md

 | `list<T>`             | `System.Collections.Generic.List<T>`              |
 | `option<T>`           | `System.Nullable<T>`                              |

-Note that the SpatialOS GDK for Unity does not use `Improbable.Collections` in Unity ECS component generation.
+Note that the GDK does not use `Improbable.Collections` in Unity ECS component generation.

 #### Custom types
 For every custom data type in schema a `struct` will be generated.